IqbalHere/RESPIROGUIDE/README.md

 The application uses a combination of factors to determine COPD risk:

-1. **Probability Assessment**: The model calculates a probability score (0-100%) for COPD risk based on all input features.
+1. **Machine Learning Model**: The RandomForest model calculates a probability score (0-100%) for COPD risk based on all input features.

-2. **Decision Criteria**:
+2. **Clinical Validation Override**:
-   - If the calculated probability is ≥40%, the prediction status is set to "Positive" (Suffering from COPD)
+   - If a patient has NO symptoms AND NO risk factors, the prediction is automatically set to "Negative" regardless of the model output
-   - If the patient has a majority of respiratory symptoms (at least 3 out of 6 key symptoms), the prediction may also be "Positive" even with a lower probability score
+   - If a patient has 3+ symptoms but the model predicts "Negative" with low confidence, the prediction is overridden to "Positive"
-   - Otherwise, the prediction status is "Negative" (Not Suffering from COPD)

-3. **Key symptoms** considered in the assessment:
-   - Chronic Cough
+   - These clinical overrides ensure medically sound predictions in edge cases

+3. **Decision Factors**: The model considers both risk factors and symptoms:
+   - **Risk Factors**: Smoking History, Air Pollution Exposure, Family History, Occupational Exposure
-   - Shortness of Breath
+   - **Key Symptoms**: Chronic Cough, Shortness of Breath, Wheezing, Sputum Production, Respiratory Infections, Allergies
-   - Wheezing
-   - Sputum Production
-   - Respiratory Infections
-   - Allergies

-This multi-factor approach helps ensure that both the statistical probability and actual clinical symptoms are considered in the final prediction.
+This hybrid approach combines the statistical power of machine learning with clinical knowledge to provide more accurate predictions.